 Generally, however, even the hardest compressed charcoal is a bit darker than natural charcoal sticks.

 Sticks of that type, unlike vine/willow ones:

 - let you not only create broad strokes but also draw relatively fine elements – eyelashes, hairs;

 On the downside, it may be tricky to completely erase their marks.

 Compressed charcoal is used in the manufacture of special pencils (for example, Koh-i-Noor Gioconda).
-The pencils are ideal to work with fine details.
+These pencils are ideal for work with fine details.
 Another fantastic thing is that after drawing with them your hands won’t seem as dirty as the hands of the artists in the photo above 🙂